lucasthormann/rust-collector/README.md

 # Email Address Aggregator
-* A full-stack application designed to aggregate/collect email addresses implemented in Rust 1.92.0.
+* A full-stack application designed to aggregate/collect email addresses that is implemented in Rust 1.92.0.

 ## Development Environment
 * Lenovo T14 Gen 6 (x86_64)